ivirshup/anndata-paper/paper.md

 Within the pydata ecosystem the closest package that would be amenable to serve this paradigm is xarray [@Hoyer2017], which enables to deal with highly complex labelled data tensors of arbitrary dimensions - keeping labels on data is useful [@Hoyer2017].
 By contrast, the highly popular package pandas [@McKinney2010] operates only on `DataFrames`, that is, single tables of data. anndata is positioned in between by providing the minimal additional structure to enable storing compact annotations and representations of high-dimensional data, making the book keeping during learning from it much simpler.
-Current learning practices in data analysis libraries such as scikit-learn [@Buitinck2013](Sec.
-2.2) model input and output for each computation as set of arrays.
+Current learning practices in data analysis libraries such as scikit-learn [@sklearn_api] model input and output for each computation as set of arrays.
 To organize process, AnnData first defines a particular data semantics for it.

 ## Modelling data